chauhanr/go-building-blocks/routines/readme.md

 ```

-* **Pipes and Filter Pattern** - pipes and filter pattern is also a very popular and heavily popular pattern.
+* **Pattern 7: Pipes and Filter Pattern** - pipes and filter pattern is also a very popular and heavily popular pattern.
 Here two channels work in tandem one is the in channel and the other is out channel.
 The generateNumbers(), filter() and sieve() functions in the routines_basics.go file are examples of using pipes and filters with channels.

 The pipes and filters pattern has to be used with two patterns of closing the channel when it is no longer being used. this can be done by using the close() function in go as well as the boolean return value that a channel returns.